yucefsourani/pylinuxoneclickinstall/README.md

 (The file in the "apps" folder can be a Python py file under certain conditions, but I have not finished testing it yet and there is currently no example of it in the repository).

 You can specify the device architecture and on which distribution or interface the extension should work by specifying the command in the json file placed in the "apps" folder.
 Before running the extension, the script will read the /etc/os-release file. to identify the name of the distribution.
 First, it searches for a line that starts with ID_LIKE.
 If it does not find it, it moves to the one that starts with the word ID.
-For example, distributions based on Fedora that have a line ID_LIKE containing the word fedora will be recognized as Fedora.
+For example, distributions based on Fedora that have a line ID_LIKE containing the word fedora will be recognized as Fedora ,the same applies to the distribution release number.
 As for the interface and architecture, it will read the information from the device, such as the environment variable XDG_CURRENT_DESKTOP, to identify the name of the interface and...

 As for \_\_distro\_\_ in the files in "data", it is only displayed on the web page in orange so that they can be distinguished even before clicking, because at this time it is not possible to recognize the information of the operating system.

 The web page was created using Gemini with many manual modifications.
 It is a static web page based on HTML, JS, and CSS, and it collects information from the apps.json file using a JS script that runs from the user's browser.
 The apss.json file is generated through GitHub Action to flatten all JSON files in the "data" folder and merge them into a single file.
 This action runs automatically whenever any file in the "data" folder is changed.

+Commands  are not executed before they are presented to the user and explicitly approved by them.
+Commands can also be viewed by clicking on "Detail" on the web page.

 Most, if not all, of what I have written is directed at Fedora Linux 42 because that is what I use and I don't have time to experiment with other distributions.